locallyoptimistic/LocallyOptimistic/content/post/data-warehouse-sla-p2.md

 ### Issue communication
 You or one of your stakeholders noticed some of the data was off - how do you inform everyone who is impacted?
 The most efficient way to inform your stakeholders is through the platforms / methods they consume the data.
 If your stakeholders consume the data through an automated report emailed to the team every morning, reply all with an explanation of the issue and the estimated time to resolution.
-If your stakeholders consume the data through your business intelligence tool, display a warning at the top of BI tool (this is a very effective method of communication, but is not available on most systems).
+If your stakeholders consume the data through your business intelligence tool, display a warning at the top of business intelligence tool (this is a very effective method of communication, but is not available on most systems).

 If the methods listed above are not an option and the data issue is severe (scope of impact or risk of making bad decisions) you have to over communicate.
 You have a duty to make sure your stakeholders are aware.
 Send a company-wide email or slack message and, because some people may not read your message, go around to individually speak with your stakeholders that are most likely to use the impacted data.